-- board members or any complainant may make a disclosure of a conflict of interest or violation of policy by a board member, - the Board will respond to a disclosure, and - the Board will ensure protection from reprisals for making a disclosure.
+- board members or any complainant may make a disclosure of a conflict of interest or violation of policy by a board member, and - the Board will respond to a disclosure.

-Board members or a complainant must provide a written complaint to the Board Chair (or the Board Vice-Chair if the complaint is concerning the Board Chair).
-For the purpose of this section, the Board Chair shall be included as a board member if the complaint is about that position.
+Board members or a complainant must provide a written complaint to the Board Chair (or the Board Vice-Chair if the complaint is about the Board Chair).
+For the purpose of this section, the Board Chair will be included as a board member if the complaint is about that position.